Automotive Accessories, Tips and Tools You Need to Know About

 Wash First—With the Right Suds

 Even though hand dishwashing liquid is a great degreaser, don’t use it on the body of your vehicle.
 It removes dirt, grease and old wax, but it also sucks important oils right out of the paint finish.
 If you use it repeatedly, you’ll shorten the life of your paint job.
-Instead of dish soap, use a cleaner formulated for vehicles (available at auto parts stores).
+Instead of dish soap, use a cleaner formulated for vehicles.

 Once you’ve mixed the suds, fill a second bucket with clean water.
 Rinse the mitt in it often as you’re washing.
 That’ll remove most of the road grit from the mitt to prevent scratches.
 When you’re finished, throw the mitt in the washing machine to get it completely clean.